-Click below to listen to this podcast
+Click the play button below to listen to the Healthcast.

 Dr. Kathy Maupin and relationship counselor Brett Newcomb talk about sensuality and eroticism in healthy sexual relationships.

 - Talk about what you like, what feels good to you, what is painful, what turns you off.